Application setup

 You can find out more about how to set up your enterprise login for an application here.

-Forward customers to external provider
+Forward customers to an external provider

 You can create a seamless experience if only one external provider is available for your application.
 If switched on, customers will land directly on the external provider’s authorization page at login.